Question: "When is civil disobedience allowed for a Christian?"

 • Civil disobedience is permitted when the government’s laws or commands are in direct violation of God’s laws and commands.

-• If a Christian disobeys an evil government, unless they can flee from the government, they should accept that government’s punishment for their actions.
+• If a Christian disobeys an evil government, unless he can flee from the government, he should accept that government’s punishment for his actions.

 • Christians are certainly permitted to work to install new government leaders within the laws that have been established.